RAJASHEKHAR-KANUKUNTLA/POWERSN_IIITM_PRODUCT_DEVELOPMENT/README.md

  - The entire system is developed using the Arduino IDE, providing a robust environment for coding and deploying the firmware necessary for data processing, communication, and control.
 This integration of the VSD Squadron Mini Board with IoT capabilities offers a reliable, scalable, and user-friendly solution for efficient energy and cost management.

-# TABLE OF COMPONENTES REQUIRED FOR THE PROTOTYPE
+# TABLE OF COMPONENTS REQUIRED FOR THE PRODUCT

 | Item    | Quantity |
 |---------|-----|